chinapedia/wikipedia.abstract.en/Page/Analog_computer.md

 Components

-NewmarkAnalogueComputer.jpgs and is currently housed at the Cambridge Museum of Technology.]]
+s and is currently housed at the Cambridge Museum of Technology.]]

 Analog computers often have a complicated framework, but they have, at their core, a set of key components which perform the calculations, which the operator manipulates through the computer's framework.